Brumble Guides.

 With so many factors affecting your insurance cost, it's worth taking the time to compare quotes.
 Different insurers weigh these factors differently, so shopping around can help you find better value – whether you drive a red car, a blue car, or any other colour under the rainbow.

-The good news?
-You can choose your car colour based purely on what you like, without worrying about insurance costs.
+The good news is you can choose your car colour based purely on what you like, without worrying about insurance costs.
 Just remember: if you later change that colour with a custom paint job, let your insurer know straight away.

 Student car insurance is notoriously expensive, with the average UK student paying around £2,722 per year.
 This guide explains why premiums are so high for those in full-time education and what you can do to bring costs down legally.